 HPLD, in collaboration with the Space Science Institute’s STAR Library Network (STAR Net) and NASA@ My Library initiative, was selected by NASA to host a live in-flight Education Downlink from the International Space Station with Colorado’s own NASA astronaut Serena Auñón-Chancellor.

-This downlink will occur October 18 from 10 to 10:20am.
 You can view NASA TV livestream below.

 What is a Downlink?

 In-flight education downlinks are opportunities for students and educators to interact with crewmembers aboard the International Space Station (ISS) through a live question-and-answer session.
 A downlink:

 - Primarily serves the K-16 education community and is approximately 20 minutes in length.